HDRodrigues/EscamboApp/README.md

 # Ruby on Rails - EscamboApp

-Advertisement System that you can buy/sell itens.
+Advertisement System that you can buy/sell items.

 ## Dependências do projeto